 11.4.5 Comply on behalf of JLJCC with;

 11.4.5.1 Keeping and maintaining the Register of Members.

-11.4.5.2 Keeping and maintaining the constitution of JLJCC and upon request of a member of JLJCC, must make available those rules for the inspection of the member and the member may make a copy of or take an extract from the rules but will have no right to remove the rules for that purpose.
+11.4.5.2 Keeping and maintaining the Constitution of JLJCC, a copy of which is to be published on the Club’s website.
+A paper copy of the Constitution must be made available for the inspection of a member upon request but may not be removed.

 11.4.5.3 Maintain a record of the names and residential addresses of the persons who hold the offices of JLJCC provided for by these rules, including all offices held by the persons who constitute the Committee and persons who are authorised to use the Common Seal of JLJCC.

 11.4.5.4 The names and residential or postal addresses of any persons who are appointed or act as trustees on behalf of JLJCC.